 Breaking Down the Real Meaning of an XDR Solution

 While seeming static, data at rest is frequently a prime target for attackers due to its high value.
 Once attackers acquire access to a storage device or cloud platform, they can take massive volumes of data in one fell swoop.
+This is why it is critical to implement strategies to encrypt data, ensuring that unauthorized access is prevented and sensitive information remains protected.

 Human error, insider threats, and insufficient endpoint security can all expose data in use.
 Accidental data deletion, phishing attacks that fool users into disclosing important information, or malware on user devices can all jeopardize data security.